 All of the above

 All dining staff managers, supervisors, chefs and allergen station employees have completed AllerTrain certification.
-All other employees have bi-annual allergen training by dietitian and daily huddle topics that cover allergy basics and avoiding cross-contact.
+All other employees have bi-annual allergen training by dietitian and daily huddle topics that frequently cover allergy basics and avoiding cross-contact.

 8. We have a registered dietitian* on staff. *Registered dietitian - Registered dietitians are food and nutrition experts who are often tasked with helping students with food allergies navigate the dining halls.